Discover where you should go for your perfect African safari

 Namibia’s Wildlife

-Boasting more wild animals than people, Namibia is another fantastic Big Five safari destination.
+Namibia is another fantastic Big Five safari destination that boasts more wild animals than people.
 With well-maintained roads and well-mapped routes, Namibia is also popular as a self-drive safari destination (or even a flying safari destination, if you’d rather make the most of your time and enjoy bird’s eye views).
-Etosha National Park sees elephants, giraffes, zebras, jackals, lions and leopards, as well as endangered black and white rhinos.
+Etosha National Park sees elephants, giraffes, zebras, jackals, lions, leopards, and endangered black and white rhinos.

 Why we love it

-The sense of space, peacefulness and being in a natural environment; miles upon miles of sand dunes and rugged landscapes; the natural spectacle of seeing the sand dunes change colour as the sun sets.
-It is always a surprise when I arrive back into the relative hustle of Windhoek.
+I like being in Namibia’s wildlife areas because of the sense of space, peacefulness, and natural environment.
+There are miles upon miles of dunes and rugged landscapes, and the natural spectacle of seeing the dunes change color as the sun sets is unforgettable.
+It is always a surprise when I return to the relative hustle of Namibia’s capital city of Windhoek after a safari.

 Rwanda Safaris